Posted on April 18, 2023 by Wendy Frost

 Expression of voice is described by the researchers in two ways.
 Promotive voice is defined as an employee’s ability to communicate their concerns or opinions about work-related issues to promote positive ideas and changes.
 Prohibitive voice is less constructive and makes an employee appear negative, resulting in unintended and adverse consequences.

 The results of the study reveal that voice has implications for sleep health.
-When employees express promotive voice at work, they are more likely to experience increased positive affects at the end of the workday, are able to detach from work in the evening and subsequently experience less insomnia at night.
+When employees express promotive voice at work, they are more likely to experience increased positive effects at the end of the workday, can detach from work in the evening and subsequently experience less insomnia at night.

 “In management, we’re interested specifically in how insomnia is related to work,” Krasikova said.
 “We spend so much time at work that there has to be some connection between what happens at work and how we sleep at night.”